Older Persons' Mental Health Service

 For more information on the Euroa Ward >>> click here

-We work as a multidisciplinary team to provide mental health assessments, treatment, care and support to consumers 65 years and older who are living in the community or in aged care facilities.
+We work as a multidisciplinary team to provide mental health assessments, treatment, care and support to consumers 65 years and older and 50 years and over for Aboriginal people, who are living in the community or in aged care facilities.

 We provide liaison, information and education to health care workers, residential care facilities and non-government organisations involved in the care of older people.

 Criteria for referral to the Older Persons' Mental Health Service (OPMHS)

-The person is aged 65 years or over, is resident in the ESMHS catchment area and has either:
+The person is aged 65 years or over, or 50 years and over for Aboriginal people, and are resident in the Eastern Suburbs Mental Health Services catchment area and has either:

 - A mental disorder presenting for the first time in old age (usually 65 years and over), or

 - A relapse of a mental disorder that occurred before the age of 65 and where previous care from adult mental health services occurred two or more years ago, or the person's previous care was in another mental health service e.g. the private sector or another mental health service catchment area, or

 - A cognitive disorder with mental health complications such as depression, suicidality, psychosis or severe anxiety.